vhscom/after-dark/README.md

 ## About

-After Dark is an blog theme and website starter kit for the Hugo static site generator.
+After Dark is a blog theme for the Hugo static site generator.
 It is an original work designed to preserve the aesthetic and simplicity of hobbiest websites created during the mid- to late-1990’s.
-The theme includes an inbuilt search engine, POSIX-compliant quick installer and optional plug-in modules to add additional features.
-Use After Dark online or off to create anything from an indie microblog to a visually stunning photojournal.
+The theme includes an inbuilt search engine, POSIX-compliant quick installer and optional plug-in modules to add functionality.
+Use it online or off to create anything from an indie microblog to a visually stunning photojournal.

 ## Demo